Juanelorganelo/cc/README.md

-# Interview code challange
+# Code Challenge
-Solution to the code challenge for the `company` interview.
+Solution to the code challenge.
-If you're wondering what the `package.json` is for

 <!-- toc -->